switch-ch/ansible-role-openstack-service-builder/example_service/Readme.md

       xenial: "Ubuntu Xenial 16.04 (SWITCHengines)"

-## Floating IP
+## Floating IP (Jump Host)

 ### Manual Allocation
-While it is not strictly necessary to do this beforehand, it is easier to do it this way.
+While it is not strictly necessary to manually allocate a floating ip, it is easier to do it this way.
 Allocate a floating ip which you will be using as jumphost ip.

     openstack floating ip create public